kuzzleio/documentation-old/src/plugins-reference/plugins-features/index.md

 The plugin engine lets you extend on Kuzzle Backend's functionality by adding code modules that offer auxiliary features.
 These modules can:

-- Listen asynchronously to events (on the same thread as the Kuzzle Backend process or on a separate one),
+- Listen asynchronously to events (on the same thread as the Kuzzle Backend process or on a separate one)
-- Listen synchronously to events (and intercept a request),
+- Listen synchronously to events (and intercept a request)
-- Add a controller route,
+- Add a controller route
-- Add a new authentication strategy.
+- Add a new authentication strategy